 Hay should be readily available in the cage

-If there’s one thing guinea pigs like consuming a lot, and that's hay.
-Clean hay should always be readily available in the cage.
+If there’s one thing guinea pigs like consuming a lot, it’s hay and it should therefore be readily available in the cage.
 Guinea pigs are crazy hay consumers and they need it in plenty to meet their strong appetite for grazing.

 Fresh vegetables should make up a good percentage of your guinea pig’s diet.
-We offer a detailed list of safe fruits & vegetables that you can feed guinea pigs with.
+I have already mentioned the list of safe fruits & vegetables that you can feed guinea pigs with.
 You can refer to that list if you are not sure if what you are already feeding your guinea pig(s) is in the safe vegs list.

-Avoid vegetables that have a lot of phosphorus, vitamin A, and calcium as they can cause stomach upsets and diarrhea which can cause untimely death.
-The vegetables should ideally be high in vitamin C, since guinea pigs need to get that vital vitamin from their diet since they don’t produce it naturally.
+Just avoid vegetables that have a lot of phosphorous, vitamin A and calcium as they can cause stomach upsets and diarrhea which can cause untimely death.
+The vegetables should ideally be high in vitamin C since guinea pigs need to get that vital vitamin from their diet since they don’t produce it naturally.

 Vegetables should also be cut or sliced into smaller chunks for the guinea pig to consume easily without much of a struggle.
-You should also divide the vegetables into two or even more servings because it’s better to feed them several times a day instead of just once at one big meal.
+It’s also advised you divide the vegetables into two or even more servings as it’s better to feed them several times a day instead of one big meal.

 Exercising your guinea pigs

-Here are various ways you can contribute to their need for exercise and have fun with them at the same time:
+Here below are things you can do to exercise and have fun

-If you are exercising them outside, be very careful that they are protected from any possible predators and that they can't slip away from you and get lost.
+If you are exercising them outside, be very careful so that they don’t slip away from you and get lost.
 Also, look out for predators like foxes and hawks that could kill it.